 International Photography Festival 2019, Tel Aviv

 Rutöd’s photographs have been shown

-worldwide at numerous photography festivals and exhibitions;
+worldwide at numerous exhibitions and festivals;

-his work has been widely published in magazines and on blogs.
+his work has been widely published in magazines

 Robert Rutöd lives and works